CanDev-CanDev/Data-Analytics-in-GC/docs/en.md

 Speakers will present a problem they have worked on and show how they have solved it using data analytics techniques and tools.

 # Schedule
-*   8:30 - arrival and sign in
+*   8:30 - 9:00 arrival and sign in
 *   9:00 - 9:15 Opening remarks / (Mike Lionais)
-*   9:15 - 9:45 AAFC - B. Watson, AAFC, Using Machine Learning Algorithms to predict how much debt AAFC will recover on outstanding receivables; Pay Verification Tool - an interactive data visualization tool for identifying pay issues.
+*   9:15 - 9:45 Using Machine Learning Algorithms to predict how much debt AAFC will recover on outstanding receivables; Pay Verification Tool - an interactive data visualization tool for identifying pay issues.
+B. Watson, AAFC
-*   9:45 - 10:15 TBS - M. Ng, O. Lee, Using Machine Learning Algorithms to Cluster Departments for Internal Services;
+*   9:45 - 10:15 Using Machine Learning Algorithms to Cluster Departments for Internal Services.
+M. Ng, O. Lee, TBS
 *   10:15 - 10:30 Break
-*   10:30 - 11:00 CFIA -  J.-J Ryu, CFIA, Using Machine Learning Algorithms to Predict Non-Compliance on Wood-Packaging Material
+*   10:30 - 11:00 Using Machine Learning Algorithms to Predict Non-Compliance on Wood-Packaging Material.
+J.-J Ryu, CFIA
-*	11:00 – 11:30 P. Boily, Carleton University
+*	11:00 – 11:30 Decomposition of Portfolio Optimization Problems for Quantum Annealing.
-*	11:30 - 12:00 Bank of Canada - B. Collignon, Bank of Canada & O. Di Matteo, University of Waterloo, Decomposition of Portfolio Optimization Problems for Quantum Annealing.
+B. Collignon, Bank of Canada & O. Di Matteo, University of Waterloo
+*	11:30 - 12:00 Principles and Pitfalls of Data Visualization.
+P. Boily, Carleton University, Data Action Lab
-*	12:00 - 1:00 Lunch
+*	12:00 - 13:00 Lunch
-*	1:00 – 1:30 Canada Post - A. Sammy, Canada Post, Using Data Analytics for Fraud Detection and Bid Rigging/Collusion Detection.
-Postes Canada
-*	1:30 - 2:00 TBS Byron O’Byrne
-*	2:00 - 2:30: Stats CAN- M. Chapman, S. Vallée,  Data Analytics Journey, Unleashing the Finance Community’s Potential.
+*	13:00 – 13:30 Stats Can Data Analytics Journey, Unleashing the Finance Community’s Potential.
+M. Chapman, S. Vallée, Stats Can
+*	13:30 - 14:00 Visualizing Data with R: An adventure with ggplot2 & the Public Service Employee Survey.
+B. O'Byrne, TBS
+*	14:00 - 14:30: Automated Report Generation; Natural language processing, sentiment analysis and the future of analyzing feedback.
+S. Kibbee, O. Nasr, S. Louden.
+CSPS – Digital Academy,
-*	2:30 - 2:45 Break
+*	14:30 - 14:45 Break
-*	2:45 - 3:00 Canada School of Public Service – Digital Academy, Automated Report Generation
-*	3:00 - 3:30
+*	14:45 - 15:15 Using data visualization in Tableau to build consensus and save costs.
+A. Grignon, NRCan
-*	3:30 - 3:45
+*	15:15 - 15:45 Burning questions from the community
-*	3:45 - 4:00 Closing discussion / Discussion de clôture
+*	15:45 - 16:00 Closing Comments

 # Logistics